sivaprasadraju/Home-Page-Identification/README.md

 ###Solution Explanation

 Our constraint is do not use OCR.
 So, I thought that based on the RGB values we can differentiate the type of webpage.
-So, I have converted input image from RGB to HSV.
+So, First I have taken the Region of Interest then I have converted input image from RGB to HSV.
 Then I have found the value of Hue in the input image.
 Then I have fixed thresholding points to each webpage.